The Nest

 Several common reasons explain why a home might go back on the market.
 The issues below are the most common when seeing a house go BOM.
 The listing might have had an accepted offer or even a signed contract; however, the buyer backed out for some reason.

 • Payment Issues.
-The sale will probably fall if the lender denies a potential buyer’s loan after pre-approval.
-Many homeowners don’t want to sell to someone who needs financing.
+The sale will likely fall through if the lender denies a potential buyer’s loan after pre-approving them.
+Many homeowners prefer not to sell to someone who requires financing.
 Or perhaps the home appraised low, and an appraisal contingency clause protected the buyer in the contract.

 • Unmentioned Problems/Bad Faith Sales.
-Most contracts have a contingency against continuing a sale if the seller discovers a significant problem with the house, and this suggests that you may have to exercise caution.
+Most contracts include a contingency clause that allows the sale to be terminated if the seller discovers a significant problem with the house, suggesting that you may need to exercise caution.

 • It failed the Home InspectionWhile this is not the best news, a destructive home inspection will quickly put your home back on the market.